 Florida drivers should also lookout for Florida Highway Patrol who will be out in full force to ensure safe travels throughout the holiday season.
 State troopers will be looking for drivers who are speeding, texting or driving while under the influence.

 Police encourage motorists to expect congested roads and to plan accordingly by leaving early and being patient while traveling.
 Drivers should also remember the importance of never getting behind the wheel after drinking.
 Plan ahead with a designated driver or find an alternative route home if you have been drinking.

-Gordon & Doner - a leading Florida personal injury law firm - would like to wish everyone a safe and happy holiday!
-If you are injured in an auto accident over the holiday, we can help you get the compensation you need.
+Gordon & Partners – a leading Florida personal injury law firm – would like to wish everyone a safe and happy holiday!
+If you are injured in an auto accident over the holiday, a personal injury lawyer from our firm can help you get the compensation you need.